All Episodes

 Don't go away.

-CNN has a story they just can't believe Donald Trump.
+They just can't believe Donald Trump.

-His request that Obama prove with a birth certificate.
+Donald Trump is intensifying his request that Obama prove with a birth certificate his status as an American.

-Trump, however, improbably claims to be considering a presidential bid said that since his first public statement on the issue last week, a lot of facts are emerging that are making him question more seriously now where Obama was born.
+Trump, however, improbably claims to be considering a presidential bid, said that since his first public statement on the issue last week, a lot of facts are emerging that are making him question more seriously now where Obama was born.

 I mean, I brought it up just routinely.

-All of a sudden a lot of facts are emerging.
+All of a sudden, a lot of facts are emerging.

 I'm starting to wonder myself whether he was born in this country, Trump said.

-In an interview with ABC last week, Trump claimed nobody remembered Obama as a child in Hawaii.
+In an interview with ABC last week, Trump claimed nobody remembered Obama as a child in Hawaii, a statement that was categorically false, says CNN.

 His kindergarten teachers and others have previously given interviews with local Hawaii papers detailing their memory of Obama at that time.